ericmann/custom-permalinks/readme.txt

 == Changelog ==

+= 0.5.3 =

+ * Fix for invalid URL redirect (eg. http://domain.comfolder/file.html instead of http://domain.com/folder/file.html) when using permalinks without a trailing slash (like .../%postname%.html)

+= 0.5.2 =

-0.5.2: Bugfix for matching posts when there are multiple posts that match parts of the query
+ * Bugfix for matching posts when there are multiple posts that match parts of the query

+= 0.5.1 =

-0.5.1: Compatibility fix for WP 2.7's tag/category pages
+ * Compatibility fix for WP 2.7's tag/category pages

+= 0.5 =

-0.5: Support for Wordpress sites in subdirectories (i.e., not located at the webroot)
+ * Support for Wordpress sites in subdirectories (i.e., not located at the webroot)

+= 0.4.1 =

-0.4.1: WP 2.7 compatability fixes; fix for bug encountered when publishing a draft, or reverting to draft status, and fix for placeholder permalink value for pages
+ * WP 2.7 compatability fixes; fix for bug encountered when publishing a draft, or reverting to draft status, and fix for placeholder permalink value for pages

+= 0.4 =

-0.4:  Support for pages, and a fix for draft posts/pages
+ * Support for pages, and a fix for draft posts/pages

+= 0.3.1 =

-0.3.1: Discovered a typo that broke categories
+ * Discovered a typo that broke categories

+= 0.3 =

-0.3: Largely rewritten to provide more robust handling of trailing slashes, proper support for trailing URL components (eg. paging)
+ * Largely rewritten to provide more robust handling of trailing slashes, proper support for trailing URL components (eg. paging)

+= 0.2.2 =

-0.2.2: Fixed bug with not matching permalinks when / appended to the URL, and workaround for infinite redirect when another plugin is enforcing trailing /
+ * Fixed bug with not matching permalinks when / appended to the URL, and workaround for infinite redirect when another plugin is enforcing trailing /

+= 0.2.1 =

-0.2.1: Better handling of trailing slashes
+ * Better handling of trailing slashes

+= 0.2 =

-0.2: Added 'Custom Permalinks' section under 'Manage' to show existing custom permalinks, and allow reverting to the defaults
+ * Added 'Custom Permalinks' section under 'Manage' to show existing custom permalinks, and allow reverting to the defaults

+= 0.1.1 =

-0.1.1: Fixed bug with categories
+ * Fixed bug with categories

+== Upgrade Notice ==

+== Changelog ==

+= 0.5.3 =

+If you are having problems with Custom Permalinks causing an invalid URL redirect (eg. http://domain.comfolder/file.html instead of http://domain.com/folder/file.html),
+upgrade: This has now been fixed.